-- (1) This Part sets out the procedure for obtaining - (a) a grant of - (i) probate of a will; - (ii) letters of administration, - of the estate of a deceased person; - (b) a revocation of a grant referred to under paragraph (a); - (c) a decree pronouncing for or against the validity of an alleged will, not being an action which is non-contentious or common form probate business. - (2) In this Part, a "will" includes a codicil.
+- (1) This Part sets out the procedure for obtaining

+- (a) a grant of

+- (i) probate of a will;

+- (ii) letters of administration,

+- (b) a revocation of a grant referred to under paragraph (a); - (c) a decree pronouncing for or against the validity of an alleged will, not being an action which is non-contentious or common form probate business. - (2) In this Part, a "will" includes a codicil.